collocations.org

 1. empty area

-large, vast, wide
+large, vast, wide-open

-She left a large space empty at the bottom of the page. | He liked the wide open spaces of the Australian countryside.
+She left a large space empty at the bottom of the page.

 adequate, ample, enough, sufficient

-The new flat has ample living space.
+The new house has ample living space.

-limited, small, tiny | narrow
+limited, little, small, tiny

 the narrow space between the sofa and the wall

-open | confined, enclosed
+confined, enclosed

 Avoid using the cleaner in a confined space.